Infineon/StreamGen/README.md

 ## 📦 Installation

 The graph visualizations require [Graphviz](https://www.graphviz.org/download/) to be installed on your system.
+Depending on your operating system and package manager, you might try one of the following options:

+- ubuntu: `sudo apt-get install graphviz`
+- windows: `choco install graphviz`
+- macOs: `brew install graphviz`

 The basic version of the package can be installed from [PyPi](https://pypi.org/project/streamgen/) with:
 ```sh